A Fitting End

 chagrin - did I notice the "transparent"

-deodorant that I'd applied that morning laid
+that I'd applied that morning laid

 out in wide, white bands along the length of